RickStrahl/Westwind.QueueMessageManager/Readme.md

 the QueueMessageItem for its properties to determine how to process the message.
 Typically an Action can be set on the QueueMessageItem to route processing.

+*QueueController is optional*<br/>
+Although QueueController is recommended to handle the polling for messages and firing requests into the event handlers automatically, it's not required.
+You can also have two applications pushing and pulling out queue messages on a peer to peer basis and pick up messages as they need them.

 ###Implementing a QueueController to process Queued Requests###
-The QueueController is a background task that spins up several threads and then pings the queue table for new messages.
-When new messages arrive it fires ExecuteStart, ExecuteComplete and ExecuteFailed events that you can hook your application logic to.
+The QueueController is a background task that spins up a configured number of threads and then pings the queue table for new messages.
+When new messages arrive it fires ExecuteStart, ExecuteComplete and ExecuteFailed events that you can hook your application logic to execute the actual tasks you need to perform
+- usually filtered based on an Action parameter.
+It runs continually on a background thread until you stop it, so it's ideal for an an always-on 'application server' scenario that can run in a Service type application or even inside of an ASP.NET Web application started from Application_Start().

 The QueueController can be plugged into any kind of application as long as the application has a lifetime to keep the controller alive.
 This can